AnnieCat73/milestone-email/README.md

 - For email clients that do not support modern CSS I use Ghost tables which are restrictive table layouts for Outlook email clients
 - Divs, max-width and display:inline-block are used for layouts with 2 and more columns.
 For a single column layout I use tables
 - For 2 columns and more I also have a nested div inside each column for padding.
 This is applied to the ghost table cells for Outlook
-- Use of a spacer div to create space between sections
+- Use of a spacer div and/or td to create space between sections
 - Desktop-first workflow

 ### What I learned